 According to the above regulations, companies that engage in advertising activities must each obtain, from the SAMR or its local branches, a business license which specifically includes operating an advertising business in its business scope.
 An enterprise engaging in advertising business within the specifications in its business scope does not need to apply for an advertising operation license, provided that such enterprise is not a radio station, television station, newspaper or magazine publisher or any other entity otherwise specified in the relevant laws or administrative regulations.
 Enterprises conducting advertising activities without such license may be subject to penalties, including fines, confiscation of advertising income and orders to cease advertising operations.
-The business license of an advertising company is valid for the duration of its existence, unless the license is suspended or revoked due to a violation of any regulations.
+The business license of an advertising company is valid for the duration of its existence, unless the license is suspended or revoked due to a violation of any relevant laws or regulations.

 PRC advertising laws and regulations set certain content requirements for advertisements in China, including, among other things, prohibitions on false or misleading content, superlative wording, socially destabilizing content or content involving obscenities, superstition, violence, discrimination or infringement of the public interest.
-Advertisers, advertising agencies, and advertising distributors are required to ensure that the content of the advertisements they prepare or distributors is true and in complete compliance with applicable laws.
-In providing advertising services, advertising operators and advertisements must review the supporting documents provided by advertisements and verify that the content of the advertisements complies with applicable PRC laws and regulations.
-Prior to distributors are usubject to government censorship and approval, advertising distributors are obligated to verify that such censorship has been performed and approval has been obtained.
-Violation of these regulations may result in penalties, including fines, confiscation of advertising income, orders to cease dissemination of the advertisement correcting the misleading information.
-Where serious violations occur, the SAMR or its local branches may revoke such offenders' licenses or permits for their advertising business or operations.
+Advertisers, advertising agencies, and advertising distributors are required to ensure that the content of the advertisements they prepare or distribute is true and in complete compliance with applicable laws.
+In providing advertising services, advertising operators and advertising distributors must review the supporting documents provided by advertisers for advertisements and verify that the content of the advertisements complies with applicable PRC laws and regulations.
+Prior to distributing advertisements that are subject to government censorship and approval, advertising distributors are obligated to verify that such censorship has been performed and approval has been obtained.
+Violation of these regulations may result in penalties, including fines, confiscation of advertising income, orders to cease dissemination of the advertisements and orders to publish an advertisement correcting the misleading information.
+Where serious violations occur, the SAMR or its local branches may revoke such offenders' licenses or permits for their advertising business operations.